Articdive/ArticData/.github/CONTRIBUTING.md

-## How to contribute to the MinestomDataGenerator
+## How to contribute to the Minestom Data Generator
 #### **Did you find a bug?**
 * Open a new GitHub issue if it's not already reported.